srujanpanuganti/elsa/README.md

 * Use robot_localization package to filter the Odometry msg using ekf_lozalisation node
   * check if everything is working as expected -- need to tweak covariance matrix for better estimation
 * Fix the direction issue with rviz visualization -- Problem is with Odometry calculation -- robot_localization is solving this

-## To Do:
+* Use slam techniques for mapping - Works
 * Tune the PID controller

-* Use slam techniques for mapping - need to try Gmapping first
+## To Do:

 * Use camera data to obtain the images to do SFM and build the 3D_point_cloud_map

 ## Results: